AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 - `EaseChatPinMessageListViewGroup`: A custom View for the message pinning area.
 - `EaseChatPinMessageController`: Controls the display, hiding, scrolling, and other logic of the pinned message.
-- `EaseChatPinMessageListAdapter`: The message pinned list adapter. // Todo: The adapter of the list of pinned messages.
+- `EaseChatPinMessageListAdapter`: The adapter of the list of pinned messages.
 - `EaseChatPinDefaultViewHolder`: The default display style of pinned messages.
 - `EaseChatPinTextMessageViewHolder`: The display style of the pinned text message.
 - `EaseChatPinImageMessageViewHolder`: The display style of the pinned image message.